superbderrick/AndroidFeatures/README.md

-# DiceRoller
+# AndroidFeatures

-Simple android DiceRoller App
+In order to remind some android features , made it some demo projects with udacity kotlin course.

 Developing Android Apps with Kotlin , Lesson 1
 - https://www.udacity.com/course/developing-android-apps-with-kotlin--ud9012